Best Plumbing Schools in Kansas

 • How much time is spent in hands-on training compared to classroom sessions?

-• Does the school help with job placement or apprenticeship placement?
+• Does the school help with career services or apprenticeship placement?

 • What’s the total program cost, and what tools or books are included?